pivotal/docs-tap/install-tanzu-cli.hbs.md

 binary release.

 Basic installation instructions are provided below.
-For more information including how to install the Tanzu CLI and CLI plugins in Internet restricted environments, see the [VMware Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-CLI/0.90.0/tanzu-cli/index.html) documentation.
+For more information including how to install the Tanzu CLI and CLI plugins in Internet-restricted environments, see the [VMware Tanzu CLI](https://docs.vmware.com/en/VMware-Tanzu-CLI/0.90.0/tanzu-cli/index.html) documentation.

 > **Note** If you want to retain an existing installation of the Tanzu CLI, move the CLI binary from `/usr/local/bin/tanzu` or `C:\Program Files\tanzu` on Windows to a different location before following